Gabriel2409/obsidian_notes/Binary search.md

 #dsa #search

 ## Definition

 Binary search allows to search for a given value in a sorted array by eliminating half of the possibilities at each step.
-This leader to a time complexity of O(logn).
+This leads to a time complexity of O(logn).

 ### Recursive implementation